grinnell-cs/csc151-images/_eboards/eboard37-3.md

 ### Introductory notes

-* Congrats to our stickered student.
+* Candy
 * Please plan to attend class next Wednesday for project presentations.
 * Please plan to attend class next Friday for wrapup activities.
-* Our graders expect to finish grading the second redo of MPs 4 and 5 and the first redo of MP6 by Sunday night.
+* Our graders expect to finish grading the second redo of MPs 4 and 5 and the first redo of MP6 graded by Sunday night.
+* Do you get the csstudents email?

 ### Upcoming activities